eventespresso/languages/readme.md

 ### Description

-Starting in Event Espresso 3.1.30, the plugin will load all language files from the relevant language branch dynamically based on your `define('WP_LANG,'');` setting in `wp-config.php`.
+Starting in Event Espresso 3.1.30, the plugin will load all language files from the relevant language branch dynamically based on your `define('WPLANG,'');` setting in `wp-config.php`.
 On an update, Event Espresso will download the latest version of the language file from the repository automatically.

 #### Becoming a translator